Chemical castration: Russia

 In October 2011, the Russian parliament approved a law that allows a court-requested forensic psychiatrist to prescribe the chemical castration of convicted sex offenders who have harmed children under the age of 14.
+The measure passed, allowing for chemical castration with the offender's consent.

 United Kingdom

+Cyproterone acetate is available in the UK as Androcur-50 which is "indicated for the control of libido in men with severe hypersexuality or sexual deviation".